kosamasan/next-graphql/README.md

-Test project using grphql api and next frontend
+Test project using grphql api and next frontend.